 - Insurance companies may view delays as an opportunity to question your injuries or damages.

-There may be more than one insurance carrier involved in a commercial vehicle accident because there may be two or more liable parties.
-For example, if you were struck by an 18-wheeler truck, one company may own the tractor while another owns the trailer.
+More than one insurance carrier may be involved in a commercial vehicle accident because there may be two or more liable parties.
+For example, if an 18-wheeler struck you, one company may own the tractor while another owns the trailer.
 This can make negotiations between different insurance companies more complex.

-Our legal team at D. Miller & Associates, PLLC™ may consult with experts to reach a consensus on your damages.
+Our legal team at D. Miller & Associates, PLLC™ may consult with experts, including accident reconstruction specialists, to reach a consensus on your damages.

 When it comes to insurance negotiations, you should be aware that: